-This stone fruit galette is bursting at the seams with juicy sliced peaches and syrupy cinnamon sugar.
-Perfectly paired with a heaping scoop of vanilla ice cream or fresh whipped cream!
+This peach galette is bursting at the seams with juicy sliced peaches and syrupy cinnamon sugar.
+It pairs perfectly with a heaping scoop of vanilla ice cream or fresh whipped cream!

-Ahhhhhhh, galettes!
+Ahhhhhhh, peach galettes!
 If you don’t understand the beauty and simplicity of these free-form pies yet, get ready to become addicted to how delicious and forgiving they are.
+Plus – they’re so easy to customize (which is super important for me and my family!).

 “Galette” is a French term that describes various types of flat round or freeform crusty cakes with sweet or savory fillings.
 While some galettes are made with a puff pastry dough base, others (like this peach galette) are made with a simple, buttery pastry crust.
-For budding bakers looking for forgiving recipes to make, galettes are the ultimate “less is more” dessert.
+I personally enjoy cooking more than baking, so when it comes to baking, I look for easy desserts — and galettes are the ultimate “less is more” dessert.
 Below, find an overview of the flavor, texture, and cooking time.

 - Flavor: The filling of these peach galettes is a little sweet from the peaches and a little spicy from the cinnamon.